 Supporting Veterans and the Families of Fallen Soldiers This Memorial Day and Throughout the Year

-May 30th marks the 52nd official Memorial Day since Congress designated the last Monday of May a national observance in 1971.
-Culturally, Memorial Day is woven into the fabric of U.S. history, with memorialization and decoration services dating as far back as 1868, during the American Civil War.
+Memorial Day is woven into the fabric of U.S. history.
+Memorialization and decoration services date as far back as 1868, during the American Civil War.

 The importance of Memorial Day cannot be overlooked.
-Yes, it’s a time for parades, backyard barbecues and a long weekend often spent with loved ones.
-But it’s also an especially important day for Americans to reflect on the significant sacrifices millions of soldiers have made to uphold freedom and liberty as essential parts of what it means to be an American.
+Amidst parades, backyard barbecues, and time with loved ones, it’s also especially important for Americans to reflect on the sacrifices millions of soldiers have made to uphold the freedoms and liberties that define America.

 Protecting and Serving Fallen Soldiers and Veterans Is Our Duty